 J. Peter Steidlmayer developed the concept of Auction Market Theory.

 Jim Dalton was one of the first to recognize the value of Steidlemeyer’s ideas and contributed to them in his book Mind Over Markets.

-Auction market theory breaks down the market’s main purpose and how market participants interact to fulfill this purpose.
+Auction market theory breaks down the market’s primary purpose and how market participants interact to fulfil this purpose.

 The main idea lies in the fact that financial markets are no different from any other auction where buyers and sellers meet daily.

 There are two major things to be achieved.

 - Facilitate trade in the two-way auction process